Mariya072/DSP-LAB-1/README.md

 ## Table of Contents
 1. Simulation of Basic Test Signals
 2. Verification of Sampling Theorem
-3. Linear Convolution
-   - Using Built in Function
+3. Linear Convolution-Using Built in Function

 	Without using Built in Function
 5. Circular Convolution